Githelp-support/githelp/README.md

 ## Our Mission

-Enable easy, seamless and high-quality access to support without going outside the familiar communication channels already used by repositories and businesses today.
+ easy, seamless and high-quality access to support without going outside the familiar communication channels already used by repositories and businesses today.
 This means making support available from Discord, Slack and Github, in an intelligent and diversified manner.
 Read more about our mission and the idea behind the project [here](https://githelp.app/manifesto).

 ## How to Get Started for Repositories